simranmithapeli21-sketch/Zomato_delivery_Website/README.md

-# Zomato_delivery_Website
+🍽️ Zomato Delivery Website Clone

+This is a frontend clone of the popular food delivery platform Zomato.
-Zomato Delivery Website Clone built using HTML, CSS, and JavaScript.
-This project replicates the UI of Zomato for learning and practice purposes.
+It is built for educational and portfolio purposes using HTML, CSS, and JavaScript.

+🚀 Features

+Search bar interface

+Login / Signup UI

+Clean and modern layout

+🛠️ Technologies Used

+HTML

+CSS

+JavaScript